paddor/crypto_box/README.md

 The long hex string is the randomly generated key.
 Store it somewhere safe and **keep it secret**.

-To decrypt a box later, specify the key directly on the command line (see below).
+To decrypt a box later, specify the key directly on the command line or use `-a`/`--ask` (see below).

 #### Key file